saltstack/salt/doc/topics/tutorials/lxc.rst

 Container Management Using States
 =================================

-Several states are being renamed or otherwise modified for the next feature release.
+Several states are being renamed or otherwise modified in version 2015.2.0.
 The information in this tutorial refers to the new states.
 For 2014.7.x and earlier, please refer to the :mod:`documentation for the LXC states <salt.states.lxc>`.